Metagenomics: Gut microbe characterization

 Microbial communities play a key role in preserving human health, but their composition and the mechanism by which they do so remains mysterious.
-Metagenomic sequencing is being used to characterize the microbial communities from 15–18 body sites from at least 250 individuals.
+Metagenomic sequencing is being used to characterize the microbial communities from 15 to 18 body sites from at least 250 individuals.
 This is part of the Human Microbiome initiative with primary goals to determine if there is a core human microbiome, to understand the changes in the human microbiome that can be correlated with human health, and to develop new technological and bioinformatics tools to support these goals.

 Another medical study as part of the MetaHit (Metagenomics of the Human Intestinal Tract) project consisted of 124 individuals from Denmark and Spain consisting of healthy, overweight, and irritable bowel disease patients.
 The study attempted to categorize the depth and phylogenetic diversity of gastrointestinal bacteria.
 Using Illumina GA sequence data and SOAPdenovo, a de Bruijn graph-based tool specifically designed for assembly short reads, they were able to generate 6.58 million contigs greater than 500 bp for a total contig length of 10.3 Gb and a N50 length of 2.2 kb.

 The study demonstrated that two bacterial divisions, Bacteroidetes and Firmicutes, constitute over 90% of the known phylogenetic categories that dominate distal gut bacteria.
 Using the relative gene frequencies found within the gut these researchers identified 1,244 metagenomic clusters that are critically important for the health of the intestinal tract.
 There are two types of functions in these range clusters: housekeeping and those specific to the intestine.
 The housekeeping gene clusters are required in all bacteria and are often major players in the main metabolic pathways including central carbon metabolism and amino acid synthesis.
 The gut-specific functions include adhesion to host proteins and the harvesting of sugars from globoseries glycolipids.
 Patients with irritable bowel syndrome were shown to exhibit 25% fewer genes and lower bacterial diversity than individuals not suffering from irritable bowel syndrome indicating that changes in patients' gut biome diversity may be associated with this condition.